arthurkushman/buildsqlx/README.md

 ```

 You may chain where constraints together as well as add or clauses to the query.
-The orWhere method accepts the same arguments as the where method.
+The `OrWhere` method accepts the same arguments as the `Where` method.

 ## WhereIn / WhereNotIn

-The whereIn method verifies that a given column's value is contained within the given slice:
+The `WhereIn` method verifies that a given column's value is contained within the given slice:

 ```go
 err = db.Table("table1").WhereIn("id", []int64{1, 2, 3}).OrWhereIn("name", []string{"John", "Paul"}).ScanStruct(dataStruct)